Synthetixio/synthetix/docs/contracts/Proxy.md

 ## Description

 !!! info
-    The smart contact Proxy pattern is discussed in further depth [here](https://blog.openzeppelin.com/proxy-patterns/) and [here](https://fravoll.github.io/solidity-patterns/proxy_delegate.html).
-This implementation has its own architecture, however, and is not identical to most other Proxies.
+    The typical smart contact Proxy pattern is discussed in depth [here](https://blog.openzeppelin.com/proxy-patterns/) and [here](https://fravoll.github.io/solidity-patterns/proxy_delegate.html).
+This implementation has its own architecture, however, and is not identical to most other proxy contracts.

 This proxy sits in front of a target underlying contract.
 Any calls made to the proxy [are forwarded](#fallback-function) to that target contract, so that the proxy appears to operate as if it was the target which was executed.
 This is designed to allow a contract to be upgraded without altering its address.
 The [`Synthetix`](Synthetix.md), [`Synth`](Synth.md), and [`FeePool`](FeePool.md) contracts all exist behind proxies, which has allowed their behaviour to be substantially altered over time.